This is purely an example of an itinerary for a 1 week trip to Andros, just to give you an idea of timings:

 Ticket price: There are only one-way tickets and cost 4,00 €.
 You buy your tickets from the bus driver when you get on the bus.
 Children under 6 years can travel free.

-Working hours: The bus is available daily from 06:00 in the morning until about 22:00 in the evening.
+Working hours: The bus is available daily from early morning until about 22:00 in the evening.

 3) Arrive Rafina around lunchtime